 One of the errors that can cost a restoration business the most is an issue that may be the easiest to fix: poor communication.
 Unfortunately, this is quite common, especially with larger companies that have several different restoration teams working simultaneously.
 When important messages are not conveyed quickly or correctly, all sorts of problems can occur.

 Communication failures play a role in all these setbacks, and is generally the solution to improving the problems.
+When everyone on a restoration team knows what work needs to be done, the project can be completed much faster.

 Creating and utilizing a clear chain of command helps fix any communication problems that may exist.
 By explaining to workers from the very start what restoration tasks must be accomplished, when it needs to be finished by, who their direct superiors are and which workers report to them, the entire company can be better prepared.
 When questions arise or the team encounters a problem, it is helpful to have a strong understanding of who is responsible and where to turn for solutions.